This is a refresh of a review of Angel Fire Resort previously posted.

 The next day, we switched the kids to ski lessons.
 It was a success.
 They did so much better and had a great time.
 We were able to ski with them after the full day lessons and even go on a green slope together.

-There is more than just skiing and snowboarding at the resort.
-You can go sledding, tubing, and more in the winter.
-During the summer there is boating, biking, golfing, and more.
+There is more than just skiing and snowboarding at Angel Fire resort.
+Winter activities include sleigh rides, sledding, tubing, snowmobiling, ice fishing, cross-country skiing, and more.
+During the summer there is boating, mountain biking, golfing, tennis, and more.
+There are also hiking trails.
+There is no shortage of outdoor recreation activities and attractions at Angel Fire Resort.

 The Town of Angel Fire, New Mexico

 We did not explore much of the town of Angel Fire.
-To be honest, I don’t think there’s all that much to explore anyway.
+To be honest, I don’t think there’s all that much to explore in Angel Fire anyway.
 One night we ate dinner at Hail’s Holy Smoked BBQ.
-It was good and a close drive from the resort.
+It was good and a close drive from the ski resort.

-If you would like to get more information about Angel Fire including pricing for skiing and lodging visit the Angel Fire Resort Website.
+If you would like to get the latest information about Angel Fire including pricing for skiing and lodging visit the Angel Fire Resort Website.
+There you will also find their COVID-19 policies.

 Next: Check out all of the fun things to do at Winter Park Resort.